BenjaminRocco/GA_Project_2/README.md

 ## Imports

-### Import Data - Train from train.csv and Test from test.csv
+### Import Data - Train from `train.csv` and Test from `test.csv`

 Find a sample mean and upload to Kaggle as a template for future Kaggle submission for the in-class competition.

 ## Data Munging and Exploratory Data Analysis (EDA)

-### Data Munging - Drop Null values from certain numerical columns with minimal footprint so as to not completely compromise dataset.

-The purpose of this is to allow for training on data, fill certain columns with values when Null values are too numerous (Front Lot).
+### Data Munging - Fill Null values from certain numerical columns with median values from overall column.
+Typically the mean values may be used for normally distributed variables; however, in our case some of these variables are not normally distributed and are either left-skewed or right-skewed, thus, we fill with median values and have zero null values for the modeling stage.

 ### Exploratory Data Analysis - Survey variables to ascertain which ones are highly correlated with `Sales Price` and which ones are normal variables (Gaussian distribution in histogram)

 Use these variables as features for our train-test-split.
-Feature Engineer and create dummy variables for other relevant varables (houses built after 2000, external quality of house, etc.)
+Feature Engineer and create dummy variables for other relevant varables (houses built after the year `2000`, external quality of house, etc.).
+We go into more detail within the notebook as to why we chose these values for feature engineering and their significance in determining housing prices.

 # Sections of `Modeling_And_ErrorMetrics.ipynb`